-The OU-Tulsa Police Department is responsible for securing all OU-Tulsa facilities.
+The OU-Tulsa Police Department is responsible for securing all OU-Tulsa facilities, but does not authorize classroom or building access unless it receives prior written authorization from the proper authority.
 The library will remain open in the evening and on weekends along with buildings that have scheduled evening and weekend classes.
-The fitness center is intermittently available for use by appointment only by faculty, staff, students and residents, as part of our modified COVID operations.
+The fitness center is generally available for use by faculty, staff, students and residents, 24/7.
 Campus buildings are locked at the end of the normal business day; academic and administrative buildings are usually locked no later than 7 p.m. (when no classes are scheduled).
 The clinics are usually locked no later than 6 p.m.
-The OU-Tulsa Police Department does not authorize building access without the written approval of the department or a person with legitimate control of the facility.